OpenPrinting/openprinting.github.io/_posts/2023-03-28-OpenPrinting News - March 2023.md

 Unfortunately, due to the huge amount of great submissions and the limited time slots in only 2 rooms on 2 days, my Snap workshop and my OpenPrinting BoF did not get accepted.

 But it is not such a big problem of the BoF not being accepted, we will have our own one.
-To have more time to discuss with my colleagues and contributors on the printing area, Zdenek Dohnal (Red Hat), Marek Kasik (GNOME/GTK), Albert Astals Sid (KDE/Qt), Harald Sitter (KDE/Qt), I will have a meeting with them on Saturday, April 22, at some hour (TBD) during the day.
+To have more time to discuss with my colleagues and contributors on the printing area, Zdenek Dohnal (Red Hat), Marek Kasik (GNOME/GTK), Albert Astals Sid (KDE/Qt), Harald Sitter (KDE/Qt), I will have a meeting with them on (**Update**) Saturday, April 22, at 15:00 CEST (room/place TBD).
 I will announce the exact time next month here, so everyone who likes can join.

 ## GUADEC 2023